ytakefuji/openai/README.md

 This repository will introduce three types of AI: ChatGPT-3 with Openai, EdgeGPT with Microsoft and Google Bard.

-The following links are online interactive dialog AI systems:
+The following links are online interactive dialog AI systems via Browser:

 https://chat.openai.com/